Fostering Parliament Engagement and Oversight on SDGs and the Just Transition

 COST CENTRES

-• Training of MPs on awareness raising, monitoring and oversight on SDGs and just transition in particular as a relatively new and unknown topic for MPs.
+• Training of MPs on awareness-raising, monitoring and oversight on SDGs and just transition, particularly as a relatively new and unknown topic for MPs

-• Developing tools for analysis, reporting, regulatory impact assessment
+• Developing tools for analysis, reporting and regulatory impact assessment

 LIMITATIONS AND CHALLENGES